 Often knee pain will not be noticeable unless you move your leg or knee in a certain direction or until you apply pressure or weight to the knee.
 Alternatively you could be experiencing ongoing intense knee pain even whilst resting.
 Either way, pain from a knee injury can be quite intense as you may unfortunately already know.

 Have a read of the list below; we have included some of the most common causes of knee pain.
-Once you have identified your injury from the list simply click on link to discover some of the possible activities or causes that should be avoided to reduce the risk of further injury.
+Once you have identified your injury from the list simply click on the link to discover some of the possible activities or causes that should be avoided to reduce the risk of further injury.

 How do they work?